 Sundays and national holidays: 5:00 p.m. – midnight (last order at 11:15 p.m.)

-Himawari Sushi is rather famous in the Shinjuku area because not only does it have ridiculously low prices, it also serves amazing sushi creations.
+Himawari Sushi is rather famous for lunch in the Shinjuku area because not only does it have ridiculously low prices, it also serves terrific sushi creations.
 From a mere 150 yen per plate, you’ll get to savor classics such as tuna, salmon, shrimp, and many more!
-At any time, there are about 50 varieties making their rounds on the conveyor belt.
+At any time, about 50 varieties are making their rounds on the conveyor belt.

 Himawari Sushiひまわり寿司 新都心店